FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not financial illiteracy.
 That is a symptom.
-The diagnosis is a predatory, multi-billion-dollar extraction ecosystem that surrounds the Black professional athlete from the moment his talent is monetized.
-The leagues and player associations provide a curriculum on how to be a commodity.
-They provide no enforceable curriculum on how to be an owner.
+The real diagnosis is a predatory, multi-billion-dollar extraction ecosystem that surrounds the Black professional athlete from the moment his talent is monetized.
+The leagues and player associations teach him how to be a commodity.
+They teach him nothing enforceable about how to be an owner.

 The Bottom Line